OUR FAVOURITE PLACES TO EAT AND DRINK IN BISHKEK

 If you’re looking to stock up on snacks for trekking or long marshrutka journeys, look out for OA Kyrgyz Organic!
 They have a great range of bars and biscuits, plus yummy granola if you’re self-catering for breakfast.
 They have their own shop, but you can also find their products at various locations around town, including Chicken Star and Apple Hostel.

 We hope you’ve enjoyed taking a little culinary tour around Bishkek with us, and can check out some of these fine establishments for yourself in the near future!

-BOOK YOUR STAY IN BISHKEK NOW
+BOOK YOUR TRIP TO BISHKEK NOW